philcd89/Ankle_Reaching_Task/README.md

 ## Files in this repository

 * *README.md*: You're looking at it!
-This file provides info about the task, the files in this repository,
+This file provides info about the task, the files in this repository, and other useful info.
 * *AnkleReachingTask_IMU.py*: This is the main file that runs the task
 * *MotionSDK.py*: This file is made by MotionNode and supplies functions used to read data from the IMUs
 * *Calibration.py*: This file is used to account variation in the placement of the IMU on the participants leg, and also to account for the participant's subjective "straight ahead" knee flexion/extension.
 This is currently NOT used by the task.